Trusted Internet Connections - Frequently Asked Questions

 - CISA has mapped the TIC capabilities to the NIST Cybersecurity Framework (CSF) and NIST SP 800-53 to facilitate the development of overlays for several of the more widely used service providers.

 - TIC and the NCPS initiatives will continue to support and complement each other in accordance with the Federal Cybersecurity Enhancement Act of 2015.
 However, CISA will provide independent guidance for each of the respective programs.
-Agencies should refer to the draft NCPS Cloud Interface Reference Architecture, released in December 2019 with the TIC guidance, for telemetry requirements.
+Agencies should refer to the NCPS Cloud Interface Reference Architecture for telemetry requirements.

 For more information on how current federal requirements play into the TIC program, check out the Program Guidebook.